-Research that shows caregiver burnout is not inevitable but depends on one’s level of empathy for the care recipient, one’s confidence in being a caregiver, one’s ability to manage negative thoughts and feelings, and one’s level of social support.
+Research shows caregiver burnout is not inevitable.
+Whether you suffer caregiver burnout depends on your level of empathy for the care recipient, your confidence in being a caregiver, your ability to manage negative thoughts and feelings, and your level of social support.

 All these factors are within a caregiver’s control.
-Adjusting these factors so that one does not suffer burnout is the definition of resilience.
+Adjusting these factors so that you not suffer burnout is the definition of resilience.
 Read through these notes and/or watch the webinar for specifics on how to adjust your circumstances and become resilient.

 The webinar can be viewed on the Stanford APDA YouTube channel.